o-bard-o/wordle/README.md

 - If you don't get the correct answer in 6 tries, the word doesn't change.
 - Otherwise, the word changes.

+### For Reviewers

+- You can use your mobile OS's virtual keyboard by pressing ⌨️ button.